Infineon/mtb-anycloud-bluetooth-mfg-tester/btsdk-utils/wmbt/ReadMe.txt

 *Radio Rx Test

-Note: Connectionless receive test for Bluetooth packets
+Note: Connectionless receive test for Bluetooth(r) packets

-This test issues a command to the Cypress SoC BT device to set the radio to camp on a specified frequency.
-While the test is running, the BT device periodically sends reports about received packets.
+This test issues a command to the AIROC(TM) device to set the radio to camp on a specified frequency.
+While the test is running, the device periodically sends reports about received packets.

 Usage: wmbt radio_rx_test COMx <bd_addr> <frequency> <modulation_type> <logical_channel> <bb_packet_type> <packet_length>